arushi2715/suit-up/README.md

 3. Open the folder in which you cloned the repositry.
 4. Run (`npm install`).
 5. Run (`npm start`).
-6. This which start your project locally.
+6. This will start your project locally.

 # Acknowledgments